unicframework/docs/Templates.md

 </body>
 </html>
 ```
- this is a simple hello world template file.
+ This is a simple `Hello World` template file.

 #### How to render templates

-  render your templates.
+  Render your templates in views.

 ```php
 class view extends Views {